masak/bel/README.md

   enough.
 It also doesn't handle cyclic structures and named pairs, although it could do that.

-* **chars**; this global definition contains a very long Bel list of pairs where the key is a `char` and the value is a list of bits representing how that character is encoded in _some_ character encoding.
-(This implementation is going to go with UTF-8.)
-Although it would be feasible to build the entire list for millions of characters in memory (or to compromise and only build it for, say the Latin-1 subset or characters), probably a saner approach would be to generate this list on-demand.
-Preferably it would also conspire with the `nth` function somehow, in order to make character lookup `O(1)` instead of `O(n)`.

 ## Contributing

 If you'd like to contribute, please fork the repository and make changes as you'd like.